trannolis/trannolis/README.md

       This is my first website.

+          Technical Notes

-Front end made with Google Web Designer.
+- Front-end made with Google Web Designer.

-Hosted by AWS S3 and Cloudfront.
+- Hosted by AWS S3 and Cloudfront